Saturday's Gallagher Premiership action kicks off with a repeat of last season's final

 How to watch Wasps v Exeter from outside your country

-If you’re abroad, but still want to watch your local Premiership coverage, like Wasps v Exeter this evening, you can do so by using a VPN – Virtual Private Network.
+If you’re abroad, but still want to watch your local Premiership coverage, like Wasps v Exeter this afternoon, you can do so by using a VPN – Virtual Private Network.

 VPNs allow you to get around any geo-blocking by changing your IP address so you appear in a different location and can watch the same legal Premiership live stream you would at home.